DocMacros

 A macro must define a function named "main".
 As a page is rendered by TBWiki, when the macro declaration is encountered in the wiki page, TBWiki calls the 'main' function to invoke the macro functionality.

-This main function takes two arguments, which are the request object and the args string.
+the request object and the args string.

 The macro performs its operation, possibly using the information and functions provided in the request object and its argument string, and returns a string of HTML data, for output as part of the returned page.